tehflyingdutchman/zotero-uzkjapostyle/README.md

 ### Kanji for Japanese works

-In general, Japanese symbols can be added appended the respective field, for example: Author's full name in kanji after transcribed first name, such as `Yamato, Nadeshiko 大和撫子`.
+In general, Japanese symbols can be appended to the respective field, for example: Author's full name in kanji after transcribed first name, such as `Yamato, Nadeshiko 大和撫子`.
 This is also true for article titles, and most fields in general.

 Book titles and journal names are formatted *in cursive*.
 Japanese symbols should **never** be cursive.
 Therefore, don't append kanji after the transcription of book titles and journal titles.
 Instead, add the following to the `Extra` section at the bottom: